kimberlycoston/530final/README.md

 5. ✅ Addressed deployment challenges (explainability, feasibility, trust)

 ### Related Work
-This project builds on lessons learned from our hospital's Sepsis Watch implementation, which demonstrates that importance of explainable AI for full clinical trust.
+This project builds on lessons learned from our hospital's sepsis model implementation, which demonstrates that importance of explainable AI for full clinical trust.
 While the sepsis model is successfully used every day, frequent provider questions about alert justification reveal an explainability gap that undermines confidence.

 ---